August fanworks round-up post!

 Characters: Shen Wei (Guardian), Zhao Yunlan

-Additional Tags: Blood Drinking, Blood Kink, Biting, Scratching, Enthusiastic Consent, Long-Haired Shen Wei (Guardian), cntw because it is blood but it's not violence, Fanart, Drawing
+Additional Tags: Bloodplay, Blood Drinking, Scratching, Enthusiastic Consent, Tenderness, cntw because it is blood but it's not violence, Established Relationship, Shen Wei Needs A Hug (Guardian), Double Drabble

 Fandom: 镇魂 | Guardian - priest